Wander Franco Player Props: Rays vs. Red Sox

-On Tuesday, Wander Franco (coming off going 0-for-4) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
+On Wednesday, Wander Franco (on the back of going 1-for-4 with a double and an RBI) and the Tampa Bay Rays face the Boston Red Sox, whose starting pitcher will be Chris Sale.
 First pitch is at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Red Sox.
+In his last game he had a one-hit performance (1-for-4) against the Red Sox.

 Wander Franco Game Info & Props vs. the Red Sox